mzivic7/cmus-auto-lyrics/README.md

 ## Usage
 ```
-usage: cmus-auto-lyrics [-h] [-c] [-s] [-a] [-o] [-v] [token]
+usage: cmus-auto-lyrics [-h] [-c] [-s] [-a] [-o] [-e] [-l INT] [--color INT] [--color_current INT] [-v] [token]

 Curses based lyrics display and fetcher for cmus music player

 arguments:
   token                 Genius API token - if not provided, will use azlyrics

 options:
   -h, --help            show this help message and exit
-  -c, --clear-headers  clear section headers in lyrics
+  -c, --clear-headers   clear section headers in lyrics, applies only for genius
   -s, --save-tags       save lyrics, artist, and title tags, if lyrics tag is missing
   -a, --auto-scroll     automatically scroll lyrics based on current position in song
-  -o, --offline        runs in offline mode, only reads lyrics from tags
+  -o, --offline         runs in offline mode - only reads lyrics from tags
+  -e, --center          center lyrics
+  -l, --limit_height INT
+                        limit number of lyrics lines visivble on screen, will center lyrics vertically
+  --color COLOR         8bit ANSI color code for all lyrics lines
+  --color_current COLOR_CURRENT
+                        8bit ANSI color code for current lyrics line (when timestamps are available)
   -v, --version         show program's version number and exit

 ```